SELF GUIDED AUDIO TOURS HAWAII

 Approximate time: 45 minutes

-At the Zion Canyon Visitor Center, you can grab trail maps, browse the bookstore, and fill up your water bottles.
+At the Zion Canyon Visitor Center, you can pick up trail maps, browse the bookstore, and refill your water bottles.

 John Manard